arbuh/go-learning/notes/syntax.md

 a = append(a, 1, 2) // the first argument is the target slice, and the rest is varargs with new elements
 ```

-Be carefull, it returns a new slice, instead of modifying the provided one!
+Be careful, it returns a new slice, instead of modifying the provided one!

 ### Range